Tide Women's Golf In Tie For Fourth

 Alabama shot 1-over 289 in the morning round and even-par 288 in the afternoon for a 1-over 577.
 UA is tied with Oklahoma State, 15 shots back of UCLA, who shot a tournament record 277 in round two and stand at 14-under 562.
 Southern California is second at 10-under 566 with Florida in third at 4-under 572.

-"It was definitely a big improvement in play over last week in Puerto Rico," head coach Mic Potter said.
+"It was definitely a big improvement in play over last week in Puerto Rico," Crimson Tide Coach Mic Potter said.
 "It was long day with 36 holes and the team kept its focus really well.
 We still have some things to work on, but we are seeing progress, and we have to keep moving forward tomorrow."

 Junior Danielle Lendl set the pace for the Crimson Tide Monday, firing a 2-under 70 on the opening 18 holes and following that up with an even-par 72 in the second round.
 She is tied for ninth at 2-under 142.
 Senior Stephanie Meadow is one shot back in a tie for 12th at 1-under 143 after rounds of 71 and 72 on Monday.